 part-time private practice counselor.
 He is currently in

 full time private practice at Psychiatric Associates in Springfield, IL.

-Mr. Soland has a doctoral degree and three Master’s degrees in
+Mr. Soland has three Master’s degrees in

 the following disciplines: